NHS redress scheme for Welsh clinical negligence claims: one year on

 Patient Advice and Liaison Service

-There are agencies who may be able to assist a patient through the Welsh NHS Complaints process and the Redress scheme.
+There are agencies who may be able to assist a patient through the Welsh NHS Complaints process and the scheme.
 The Patient Advice and Liaison Service (PALS), an independent service available in all hospitals in England andWales, is able to provide advice and assistance in making a claim.
 Patients who want to make a complaint can also refer to the Citizens Advice Bureau.

-One year on from the legislation coming into force, it is apparent that the Redress scheme is being used, with several Welsh NHS Trusts actively encouraging patients to consider the complaints process prior to obtaining legal advice and pursuing a clinical negligence claim.
+One year on from the legislation coming into force, it is apparent that the NHS redress scheme is being used, with several Welsh NHS Trusts actively encouraging patients to consider the complaints process prior to obtaining legal advice and pursuing a clinical negligence claim.
 However, there has been criticism of the scheme, with concerns that it still essentially involves NHS Trusts investigating complaints against themselves, possibly representing a conflict of interest.
 There are also concerns surrounding the practical support given to patients making a complaint, given that they are able to access independent legal advice only from those solicitors and medical experts willing to accept a fixed fee for their assistance.

 Although there have been calls to extend the complaints and Redress scheme to England, no plans or proposals have yet been announced and it appears that, although initial indications are that the scheme is working in Wales, it will be some time before enough cases have been dealt with for an empirical study to establish whether the scheme has truly been a success and accomplished the objectives it set out to achieve.